C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 #### Raw landuse data

-In a next step the namelist 'INPUT_LU' is read.
+In a next step the namelist `INPUT_LU` is read.
 It contains an integer switch (*i_landuse_data*) that gives the possibility to choose between the five different raw data sets e.g., 1 (Globcover), 2 (GLC2000), 3 (GLCC), 5 (ESA CCI-LC), and 6 (Ecoclimap-SG).
 For Globcover one can